Linear Algebraic Structure of Word Senses, with Applications to Polysemy: Introduction

-Our work is inspired by the discovery that word analogies can be solved by linear algebraic methods~\cite{mikolov2013linguistic}.
-However, the mathematical explanation of the efficacy of our method (see Section~\ref{sec:method} and Section~\ref{sec:explanation}) uses a recent {\em random walk on discourses} model of ~\newcite{randomdiscourses}.
-Our experiments use $300$-dimensional embeddings created using a Wikipedia corpus of 3 billion tokens~\cite{enwiki} using their embedding, but word senses can also be recovered -- with some loss in performance -- for other recent embeddings such as {\bf word2vec} and {\bf GloVe} as well as the older vector space methods such as PMI~\cite{church1990word}.
-These methods are known to be interrelated; see ~\cite{levy2014neural,randomdiscourses}.
+Section~\ref{sec:method} uses the linearity assertion to show how to do WSI via sparse coding, which can be seen as a linear algebraic analog of the classic clustering-based approaches, albeit with overlapping clusters.
+On standard testbeds it is competitive with earlier embedding-for-each-sense approaches (Section~\ref{sec:test}).
+A novelty of our WSI method is that it automatically links different senses of different words via our {\em atoms of discourse} (Section~\ref{sec:method}).
+This can be seen as an answer to the suggestion in~\cite{reisingermooney} to enhance one-embedding-per-sense methods so that they can automatically link together senses for different words, e.g., recognize that the \textquotedblleft article of clothing\textquotedblright\ sense of {\em tie} is connected to {\em shoe, jacket,} etc.

-The experimental demonstration of the performance of our method for extracting word senses appears in Section~\ref{sec:test}, together with a comparison to older graph clustering-based approaches.
+This paper is inspired by the solution of word analogies via linear algebraic methods~\cite{mikolov2013linguistic}, and use of sparse coding on word embeddings to get useful representations for many NLP tasks~\cite{faruqui2015sparse}.
+Our theory builds conceptually upon the {\em random walk on discourses} model of~\newcite{randomdiscourses}, although we make a small but important change to explain empirical findings regarding polysemy.
+Our WSI procedure applies (with minor variation in performance) to canonical embeddings such as {word2vec} and {GloVe} as well as the older vector space methods such as PMI~\cite{church1990word}.
+This is not surprising since these embeddings are known to be interrelated~\cite{levy2014neural,randomdiscourses}.